DevExpress-Examples/blazor-server-dxgrid-export/Readme.md

 This example illustrates how to use DevExpress Reporting tools to export DxDataGrid's content to different formats (*.pdf*/*.xlsx*/*.docx*) in the Blazor Server applications.

-**Note:** the DevExpress Blazor components are now free-of-charge, but you need a corresponding [DevExpress subscription](https://www.devexpress.com/buy/net/) to use the Reporting tools.

 This example demonstrates how to apply the [ExportMiddleware](./CS/DxDataGridExportingWithReports/Helpers/ExportMiddleware.cs) type to the application's request pipeline.
 Requests are handled via this middleware, and the file of the corresponding type is returned in the response.